Chirag-ahir/JAVA-All-Basic/README.md

  what is IOC in spring?<br>
  Spring IoC (Inversion of Control) Container is the core of Spring Framework.
 It creates the objects, configures and assembles their dependencies, manages their entire life cycle.

+ what is the difference between transient and persistent in hibernet ?<br>
+ Persistent means that the object has been saved to the database whereas transient means that it hasn't been saved yet.